Pyramids-Of-Giga/system-design-capstone/README.md

 The product information is contained on the right side of the screen.
 This section outlines the name, category, price, and average review.
 The description and slogan are placed below the image gallery.

-The Style selector enables users to choose different variations or styles of the product.
+The style selector enables users to maneuver between different styles.

-Lastly, the Add to cart area provides an area to select a size and quantity, along with a button that allows customers to easily add the product to their shopping cart.
+The add to cart feature allows the user to select a product-specific size and quantity and then add that item to their cart.

 <!-- related-->

-## Usage
+## Related Products

  <ul>
   <li>Related</li>